ros-industrial/industrial_training/_sources/_source/setup/PC-Setup---ROS-Kinetic.md.txt

 After this step (or if you already have a working ROS environment), clone the training material repository into your home directory:

-`git clone -b kinetic-devel https://github.com/ros-industrial/industrial_training.git ~/industrial_training`
+`git clone -b kinetic https://github.com/ros-industrial/industrial_training.git ~/industrial_training`

 ## Configuration Check
 The following is a quick check to ensure that the appropriate packages have been installed and the the `industrial_training` git repository is current.
 Enter the following into the terminal: